On the Highest Perch

 7. Place one-third of the filling horizontally along the center of the filo dough, leaving 1 1/2 inches (3.5 cm) on either end.
 Lift up one horizontal edge and fold it over the filling.
 Tuck in both of the sides.
 Then, fold the remaining horizontal edge over and brush lightly with oil.

 8. Place the roll on the prepared baking sheet, seam side down, and brush lightly with oil.
 Repeat the process with two more rolls, placing all three rolls on the baking sheet.
-Sprinkle the reserved evaporated cane juice and cinnamon mixture over the tops.
+Sprinkle the reserved organic sugar and cinnamon mixture over the tops.

 9. Use a serrated knife to cut 1 1/2-inch (3.5 cm) slices half-way through.
 Bake for 45 minutes.
 Remove and cool about 10 minutes, then cut through the slices.
 Use a spatula to transfer them to a large, attractive serving platter.
 Serve warm, room temperature, or chilled.
 Refrigerated, leftover Maple Chestnut Apple Strudel will keep for up to 5 days.